A. Barr Snively: Death and posthumous honors

 In April 1964, Snively died of a heart attack while at a gas station in Durham, New Hampshire.
-He was survived by his wive, Eva (Owen) Snively; a son, A. Barr Snively III, and a daughter, Virginia O. Snively.
+He was survived by his wife, Eva (Owen) Snively; a son, A. Barr Snively III, and a daughter, Virginia O. Snively.

 In December 1964, the United States Intercollegiate Lacrosse Association posthumously voted Snively its Coach of the Year award.
-Snively's lacrosse teams accumulated 116 victories, including his 85-47 record at New Hampshire.
+Snively's lacrosse teams accumulated 116 victories, including his 85–47 record at New Hampshire.
 He had also coached lacrosse at Brown, Williams, Clarkson and Maine.
 In February 1965, the University of New Hampshire dedicated Snively Arena, named after Coach Snively, to be used by the institution's hockey team and for other athletic events.
 The A. Barr "Whoop" Snively Scholarship Fund was established in 1966.
 It provides scholarship support to a third-year student who has participated in hockey, lacrosse, or football.